icra/uct-icra-model/README.md

 Implemented by Lluís Bosch (lbosch@icra.cat).

 ## items pending/todo/discuss/finish
-- Anoxic volume
-- How to deal with incomplete BOD removal
+* How to deal with incomplete BOD removal
-- [P removal] ask george if we should consider that the Q changes when we add a volume of FeCl3 for example, 25 ML/d with [PO4]=7 mg/L need 6 ML/d of FeCl3 37%, making 31 ML/d
-- ask george if the HRT changes when using SST as wastage
-- [nitrification] mass of nitrifiers (MX-BA): add to MX-T?
-- [denitrification] fx1 and fx3 (fraction mass of unaerated sludge)
+  - unbiodegradable in wwtp is in the time the organics are in the plant
+- Check again the Rsm formula from the book
+- Make clear in the GUI that HRT is nominal
-- add energy consumption module
+- [future] Add energy consumption module
-- add anaerobic digestion (future)
+- [future] Add anaerobic digestion
-- add stoichiometry (for CO2(air) produced) (future)
+- [future] Add stoichiometry (for CO2(air) produced)

-## items solved
+## items solved/clear
+- [denitrification] fx1 and fx3 (fraction mass of unaerated sludge) future extension
+- [nitrification] mass of nitrifiers (MX-BA) no worry about it (<3% of MX-T)
+- Anoxic volume (fxt related, clear)
 - Qw wastage (waste from reactor or sst)
 - DO inhibition in nitrification
 - pH sensitivity in nitrification
-- denitrification outputs (units and descriptions)
+- Denitrification outputs (units and descriptions)